Exponential asymptotics and the generation of free-surface flows by submerged line vortices: Exponential asymptotics

 In equations \eqref{eq:mainexp} above, nonlinear terms such as $\bar{x}^2$ were neglected as they will be exponentially subdominant.
 In anticipating that $\bar{x}=O(F^2\bar{y})=O(F^2\bar{\phi})$, terms of the first two orders of $F^2$ have been retained on the left-hand side of \eqref{eq:mainexp1}.
 Motivated by the late-term analysis, in which equations for the amplitude functions were obtained at leading order for the last two governing equations, we have only retained the leading order terms in equations \eqref{eq:mainexp2} and \eqref{eq:mainexp3}.
 Furthermore, the forcing terms introduced in equations \eqref{eq:mainexp} are defined by

-Since each order of these forcing terms will be identically zero up to and including $O(F^{2(N-1)})$, they will be of $O(F^{2N})$.
-Only knowledge of $\xi_{\text{a}}$ will be required in the Stokes smoothing procedure of this section, which is given by
+Since each order of these forcing terms will be identically zero up to and including $O(F^{2(N-1)})$, each of \eqref{eq:mainforcing} will be of $O(F^{2N})$.
+Only knowledge of $\xi_{\text{a}}$ will be required in the Stokes smoothing procedure of this section, and the leading-order component is given by

 Homogeneous solutions to equations \eqref{eq:mainexp}, for which the forcing terms on the right-hand sides are omitted, are $\bar{x} \sim F^2 X\e^{-\chi/F^2}$, $\bar{y} \sim Y\e^{-\chi/F^2}$, and $\bar{\phi} \sim \Phi\e^{-\chi/F^2}$, where the singulant $\chi$ and amplitude functions $X$, $Y$, and $\Phi$ satisfy the same equations as those found for the late-term solutions in \S\ref{sec:lateterms}.
 Next, we solve for the particular solutions of equations \eqref{eq:mainexp} through variation of parameters by multiplying the homogeneous solutions by an unknown function, $\mathcal{S}(\sigma)$, giving